cedroux/vue-spatial-navigation/README.md

 We will try to stay synced with spacerefugee, but might diverge later on. \
 Our (might not be same as spacerefugee's) goal is to have a library containing the tools you need to create a tv app with Vue for all tv platforms possible.
 At the moment we have only tested on WebOS & Tizen, we will expand to tvOS & AndroidTV later.

+## Contribution

+Feel free to open issues/pull requests. \
+We are open to new features & changes. \
+We are willing to answer questions.

 ## TODO

 ### Go through commits on